chimmelb/fun-node-homework/readme.md

 > Read this entire doc before starting.

 Depending on previous knowledge, this assignment should take around 2-6 hours.
 Email me with any questions you have.
+This is meant to be a small project to guage your aptitude a full-stack JavaScript environment.

 ## Assignment
 Researchers of a DNA-sequencing group need to store newly found sequences.
 Design a system that will display a web page and make a call to the server to evaluate a sequence's validity and store valid results using the requirements detailed below.

-### Summary

-Your system will have two parts.
-A web page that loads at some path ("/" or "/home", for example) and an API server that accepts HTTP requests (at some path, like "/sequence" or "/processDNA").
-The flow of the app will be:

-> Load web page -> Type in sequence in `<input>` text box -> click "Submit" button -> send http request to server -> server validates and, if good, "stores into the db" -> server sends response back -> web page displays all previous responses.

-The one trick with NodeJS is the non-blocking I/O, so the ultimate goal is to respond to the request only once the db.js file has run its function (e.g. `.storePromise(seq)`).
-I would expect a valid string to take **1.5 seconds** to respond.
-This will look slow to the user.
-The response will be instant if there is a validation error, but will "stall" from the client perspective as the database call is running.
-That’s the key piece, that "storing in the database" needs to finish before sending the response.

-**TL;DR If the server responds to the client before the DB is finished, that is incorrect.**

 ### Sequences
 Valid pairs of DNA are represented by `PA`, `NY`,`OH`,`WV` and encapsulate other valid pairs.
 A sequence can be any number of pairs.